toainguyenkotu/MockupInter/README.md

 ## MockupInter App using Clean Architecture and MVVM
-The purpose of this project is to show the basic aspects of Clean Architecture and MVVM design pattern, dependency injection, Concurrence, SwiftUI.
+The purpose of this project is to show the basic aspects of Clean Architecture and MVVM design pattern, protocol-oriented-programming, Concurrence, SwiftUI.

 ## Architecture
 The architecture is structured into three main layers: